 My second guess?
-If you’ve been knocked down in the pit (like Elijah) and lost confidence or clarity or your own sense of calling as a ministry leader, you need someone who can regularly share the burden, speak a word of grace, and spot the hand of God at work.
+If you’ve been knocked down in the pit (like Elijah) and lost confidence or clarity or your own sense of calling as a Christian leader, you need someone who can regularly share the burden, speak a word of grace, and spot the hand of God at work.

 My third guess?
-The life that you lead and the congregation that you lead is paying a heavy price because you resist biting the bullet and getting FOCUSED.
+The life that you lead and the church community that you lead is paying a heavy price because you resist biting the bullet and getting FOCUSED.
 You, personally, as a leader…getting FOCUSED.

 When leadership gets better, everyone benefits.

-Leaders too frequently refuse to take responsibility for leading God-inspired things forward.
+Leadership too frequently refuses to take responsibility for leading God-inspired things forward.

 Strong words!
 What do I know?

 Well, I know I don’t like the personal discipline or the accountability of FOCUS.
 I want “everything” to be a focus, until I experience its results.

 So, here’s my challenge for you… You’re going to keep doing much of what you’re already doing.
 Right?
 But what about a FOCUS on one thing, big or small…let’s do small…for the next 45 days.
 Don’t aim at urgent.
 Go for important.
-Something important to your well being, to vibrancy of the believers you lead, to wider influence in your community.
+Something important to your well being, to vibrancy of the believers you lead, to wider influence in your church and local community.

 My fourth and final guess?
-Many of the leaders who enroll in PLI (3 new learning communities start this fall) have decided that it’s time (usually together with their spouse) to FOCUS on some serious capacity building in the area of leadership or discipleship or mission.
+Many of the leaders who enroll in PLI (3 new learning communities start this fall) have decided that it’s time (usually together with their spouse) to FOCUS on some serious capacity building in the area of Christian leadership or discipleship or mission.

-So, here’s a Simple Way to Go!
+So, here’s a Simple Way for Church Leadership to FOCUS!
 Don’t make this difficult!